 But that doesn't stop a large share of U.S. consumers from biting off a slice of the American dream.
-The national homeownership rate currently sits at 64.3 percent, according to the most recent data from the U.S Census Bureau.
+The national homeownership rate currently sits at 65.6%, according to the most recent data from the U.S Census Bureau.
 The rates broken down by region are:

 How Is the Homeownership Rate Calculated?

-Historically speaking, the homeownership rate has risen above the 50-year low it reached during the second quarter of 2016 when it clocked in at 62.9 percent.
-Still, it's several percentage points away from its pre-recession peak of 69.2 percent.
+Historically speaking, the homeownership rate has risen above the 50-year low it reached during the second quarter of 2016 when it clocked in at 62.9%.
+Still, it's several percentage points away from its pre-recession peak of 69.2%.

 What About the Homeowner Vacancy Rate?

 The homeowner vacancy rate is defined as the proportion of homeowner inventory that is vacant and for sale.
-For the second quarter of 2018, the national homeowner vacancy rate was 1.5 percent, which points to very low housing inventory available to potential homebuyers.
+For the first quarter of 2021, the national homeowner vacancy rate was 0.9%, which points to a very low housing inventory available to potential homebuyers.

 Housing inventory affects demand—when there's low inventory, demand is higher.
 High demand means higher home prices.
-According to a Reuters analysis, home prices have been rising faster than wage growth and inflation, which weakens affordability for prospective homeowners.
-This trend isn't expected to slow down at least for the next year or so.
-Home prices jumped 6.2 percent year over year, according to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, which covers all nine Census divisions.
+Home prices jumped 13.2% in March 2021, according to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, which covers all nine Census divisions.

-Another measure of housing inventory, the National Association of Realtors' existing-home sales report, indicates there are 4.3 months' worth of homes for sale.
+Another measure of housing inventory, the National Association of Realtors' existing-home sales report for June 2021, indicates there are 2.6 months' worth of homes for sale.
 NAR says six months' worth of inventory is considered a balanced market for both buyers and sellers.